cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

     play these songs.
 The TA will then ask you to play a hidden song and identify what song it is.

+!!! success "Lab Check-Off Task 10: Turn In FPGA Board"

+    When you are finished with your demo, pack up your FPGA development board.
+Neatly put the board, power cable, and USB cable back in the box. **Make sure to copy the oscilloscope screenshot from the USB drive to your laptop.
+Please delete any images that are on the USB drive.** Put the piezo buzzer, jumper wires, and the USB drive back in the zip lock.
+Return the box to a TA who will then record the board number on your check-off sheet, initial the final check-off, and then collect your check-off sheet.

 6. Lab Report Submission
 --------------------------------------------------------------------------